 That associate provost will then review the case to assure that appropriate procedure and precedent were followed in the case.
-If the associate provost determines that they were followed, he or she will inform the student in writing of the results of the hearing.
-If not, the associate provost will consult with the board about his or her objections to the recommendation, and will seek to reach a new consensus prior to issuing the decision letter.
+If the associate provost determines that appropriate procedures were followed, he or she will inform the student in writing of the results of the hearing by way of issuing a formal decision letter announcing the outcome of the case.
+If not, the associate provost will consult with the board about his or her objections to the recommendation and will seek to reach a new consensus prior to issuing the decision letter.
+The formal decision letter will be sent to the student within two weeks of the hearing date.

-It is the responsibility of that associate provost to see that the final decision of the AIB is carried out.
+It is the responsibility of the associate provost to see that the final decision of the AIB is carried out.
 A student who believes that the verdict or the penalty is unfair has the right to appeal to the provost within three days of receipt of the letter from the associate provost.
-The scope of the appeal ordinarily shall be limited to whether the decision of the board is supported by manifest weight of the evidence contained in the record of the charges and subsequent hearing.
+The scope of the appeal ordinarily shall be limited to whether the decision of the board is supported by the manifest weight of the evidence contained in the record of the charges and subsequent hearing.
 The student carries the burden of establishing, whether by information previously made known to the board at the hearing or through newly discovered evidence, that the decision is patently unfair or unjust.
 The provost may decline to hear an appeal that fails to state specific grounds for review of the board's decision.
+When an appeal occurs, the chair of AIB should be informed of the appeal and the results of the appeal.

-In addition to written notice to the student concerning results of any hearing, copies of that notice will be sent to the participants in the hearing, the student's academic advisor, the instructor(s) of the pertinent course, the pertinent department or program chair(s), the administrative assistant to the associate provosts, the dean of students, and the dean for academic advising and support for inclusion in the student's file, and to the registrar's office.
+In addition to the written notice to the student concerning results of any hearing, copies of the decision letter conveying such notice will be sent to the AIB members, the student's hearing advisor, the student's academic advisor, the instructor(s) of the pertinent course, the pertinent department or program chair(s), and the administrative assistant to the associate provosts.
+Copies of the decision letter will be sent to the dean of students, the dean for academic advising and support, and the registrar.
+For students in F-1 and J-1 status, the director of the Center for Global Engagement will be notified immediately after a hearing date has been set.
+The primary reason for this notification is to enable a College representative to work with the students to understand the possible immigration consequences of being found guilty of an academic infraction.

-Materials collected for an academic hearing will be delivered to the associate provost's office, where they will remain until all students charged have graduated or withdrawn from the College.
+Materials collected for an academic hearing will be delivered to the Office of the Associate Provost, where they will remain at least until all students charged have graduated or withdrawn from the College.

-For each hearing of the AIB, the associate provost will prepare a sealed letter containing the student's academic transcript and stating the student's previous violations of academic honesty, if any, and whether the student is on conditional enrollment.
-The AIB may consider this information in assessing penalties.
 A student against whom charges have been brought for an academic infraction may not, while such charges are pending nor after being found guilty of an infraction, seek to drop, withdraw from, or change the grading to a pass/D/fail basis in any course for which charges were brought.
-The board may, in assessing a penalty, consider whether such penalty will have any practical effect upon the student's academic record and recommend such action that it deems just and appropriate.
-A student's withdrawal from the college while charges are pending, or any time after the rendering of a decision in an academic infractions case, will not preclude the addition of such information to the student's permanent record of the College.
+A student's withdrawal from the College while charges are pending, or any time after the rendering of a decision in an academic infractions case, will not preclude the addition of such information to the student's records maintained by the College.